 Setting up Edge’s privacy features step-by-step

 Note: A VPN extension in Edge is not a full VPN replacement for all traffic in your device; it’s browser-based.
 For full-device protection, use a standalone VPN app.
-Microsoft edge secure dns 2026
+Is the built in windows vpn good 2026

 Top full VPN alternatives to consider categories and picks